 Making smart food choices with practical foods

-Everyone who is trying to follow a healthy eating lifestyle understands the need to buy quality, healthy and
+Everyone who is trying to follow a healthy eating lifestyle understands the need to buy quality, healthy and practical foods.

-Practical foods are those foods that are not only healthy but whose benefits extend beyond their mere nutritional
+Practical foods are those foods that are not only healthy but whose benefits extend beyond their mere nutritional value.

-regular basis, form a great part of a healthy diet, and may even lower the risk of heart disease, cancer and other common
+Such foods are easy to use, and useful in a number of different recipes.
+Healthy, practical foods, when used on a regular basis, form a great part of a healthy diet, and may even lower the risk of heart disease, cancer and other common illnesses.

 One great practical food is the humble tomato.
-It may not look much like an orange, but the tomato is actually a
+It may not look much like an orange, but the tomato is actually a citrus fruit as well.
+As such, tomatoes are rich in vitamin C and other antioxidant's.

-In addition, tomatoes are a rich source of lycopene, which has shown promise in preventing certain kinds of
+In addition, tomatoes are a rich source of lycopene, which has shown promise in preventing certain kinds of cancer.

 In addition, tomatoes are easy to use, versatile, and inexpensive.

-In addition to fresh, in season tomatoes, which are delicious as well as nutritious, tomatoes are available in
+In addition to fresh, in season tomatoes, which are delicious as well as nutritious, tomatoes are available in canned and frozen varieties as well.

-Tomatoes can be used in so many different ways, and in so many different recipes, that it is always a good idea to
+Tomatoes can be used in so many different ways, and in so many different recipes, that it is always a good idea to have a supply of them on hand in the pantry or the fridge.

-Pastas, especially the whole wheat varieties of pastas, are another great example of functional foods.
+Pasta's, especially the whole wheat varieties of pasta's, are another great example of functional foods.

-Pastas can also be used in a variety of ways, from simple preparations with simple tomato based sauces, to
+pasta's can also be used in a variety of ways, from simple preparations with simple tomato based sauces, to elaborate creations using shrimp, tuna and other seafood.

 Of course, pasta dishes can be healthy or unhealthy, depending on how they are topped.

 Toppings such as Alfredo sauce or rich cream sauces, should be avoided when trying to follow a healthy diet.
-As
+As with all foods, such heavy sauces are fine in moderation, but they should not form the bulk of your diet.

-Luckily, there are lower fat alternatives to many high fat pasta sauces, and these low fat alternatives should be
+Luckily, there are lower fat alternatives to many high fat pasta sauces, and these low fat alternatives should be used whenever possible.
+Substituting lower fat alternatives for fatty, unhealthy foods is an important skill when it comes to creating a healthy diet.

-staples when they are on sale will help ensure that you have everything you need to create the most healthy recipes
+Whole grain breads, flours and grains are also good examples of healthy, practical foods.
+Stocking up on these staples when they are on sale will help ensure that you have everything you need to create the most healthy recipes possible for yourself and your family.

-whole grain breads, cereals and grains retain more of their important nutrients than do more highly refined
+Whole grain products should be substituted for more highly refined breads and cereals whenever possible, since whole grain breads, cereals and grains retain more of their important nutrients than do more highly refined foods.

 Starting a healthy eating program using practical foods is easy.
-Start by taking a personal inventory of your
+Start by taking a personal inventory of your current diet, including where it is good and where it can use some improvement.

-Learn to assess the personal health risks created by your current diet (your family physician can be of particular
+Learn to assess the personal health risks created by your current diet (your family physician can be of particular help here).

-A physician or dietitian can be a big help in putting together a list of healthy, easy to use, practical foods you
+A physician or dietitian can be a big help in putting together a list of healthy, easy to use, practical foods you can use to change your diet for the better.

 It is also a good idea to use your interest in healthy eating to create and use exciting new recipes.